Beliya470/WK-1-Code-Challenge/README.md

 ## Project Setup

-To run the code, ensure you have Node.js installed.
-Clone the repository and navigate to the project directory.
-Install the dependencies using the following command:

-Each challenge has its own JavaScript file, and you can run them individually using the `node` command followed by the filename.
-For example:

-Make sure to input the required values or modify the code as needed to test different scenarios.
+To run the code, open the `index.html` file in a web browser.
+Each challenge has its own section with input fields and buttons.
+Enter the required values or modify the code as needed to test different scenarios.

 ## Author